PRECLINICAL Cro services in

 CDAA-HFD rat

-- Accelerated NASH/MASH with progression to cirrhosis
+- Accelerated MASH with progression to cirrhosis

 - CDAA-HFD administration for up to 16 weeks